DANS-KNAW/easy-sword2/README.md

 ### Authentication

-`easy-deposit` assumes that communications are done through a secure http connection.
+`easy-sword2` assumes that communications are done through a secure http connection.
 Therefore basic authentication is used.